 Board the 2 bus and jump off at Harrogate Road in Chapel Allerton to start your walk.
-You can take your pick of pubs with craft beer specialists Further North and the rustic Mustard Pot nearby.
+You can take your pick of pubs, with craft beer specialists Further North and the rustic Mustard Pot nearby.
 Once you’re ready to go, head east down Town Street and Gledhow Lane to reach Gledhow Valley Woods.
 You’ll make your way through the trees and past the lake to Roundhay Road.

 Ride the X84 bus all the way to Ilkley Bus Station for a 6.3-mile walk that will show off some of Yorkshire’s most beautiful scenery.
 It’s just a short walk along Wells Road to reach the start at West View Park, where you’ll climb a small hill and join up with the Dales Way Link.
-Along the way, you’ll pass Ilkley Crags before and climb to the top of Ilkley Moor where breathtaking views await in every direction.
+Along the way, you’ll pass Ilkley Crags before climbing to the top of Ilkley Moor where breathtaking views await in every direction.

 You’ll pass over Coldstone Beck on your way to the Twelve Apostles stone circle and The Cow and Calf.
 These incredible rock formations are a sight to behold, and once you’re done, you can cross over the road to enjoy a well-deserved rest at The Cow and Calf pub.
 To get back to the start, take a leisurely walk down the hill and back into the centre of Ilkley where you can visit Friends of Ham, The Midland and the Ticket Office for a quick tipple before you make your way home.